-For administrators who manage Chrome devices for a business or school.
+For administrators who manage ChromeOS devices for a business or school.

-Manually enroll Chrome devices
+Manually enroll devices

-Turn on the Chrome device and follow the on-screen instructions until you see the sign-in screen.
+Turn on the device and follow the on-screen instructions until you see the sign-in screen.
 Don't sign in yet.
 If you see the enrollment screen instead of the sign-in screen, go to Step 4.

 If you're enrolling a Chromebook tablet, tap Email or phone.
 Then, tap More Switch to full layout to open the on-screen keyboard.

 Open the enrollment screen.
 At the bottom of the sign-in screen, click Enterprise enrollment.

 Or, for Chrome Enterprise Upgrade or Chrome Education Upgrade, use keyboard shortcut keys.
 Press Ctrl+Alt+E.